 Parka Blogs started as a personal blog but has since evolved to feature more art products and artbooks relating to animation, movie and comics.

 Often, when you're buying books online or even in bookstores, you can't see what's inside.
 You can't buy what you can't see.
 That's especially true for art books, because art is subjective to the individual.
 I realised there were readers, just like me, trying to figure out what's inside these books.

 The purpose of the reviews is to help readers make informed purchases.
 The mission statement of the blog is to make sure you know exactly what you're buying..

-Fun fact: I've been chased out of libraries before because I was caught taking photos of pages from artbooks.
+Fun trivial: I've been chased out of libraries before because I was caught taking photos of pages from artbooks.
 Apparently you can't use cameras in the libraries but you can pay to use their photocopying machines.

-Where do the books come from?
+Where do the books or products come from?

 Some were borrowed, from friends, the library and some from my sponsor Basheer Graphic Books, a local art bookstore that I visit often — those books are marked as review copies.

 I would receive review copies of books occasionally from publishers too, but not that regularly to the point where I put out reviews consistently.